tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 In JS Tanks, since power mixing was not very good, the level was not quite as interesting.
 But now it's my go-to spot to show off how awesome power mixing is!

-## Concealed Powerups

-* Types: "vanilla", "random-vanilla", "old", "random-old", "random"
-* Internal name: `concealed_powerups`
-* Default color: `#AABB99`

-A few good powerups are located in the center, but they are guarded by Lightning.
-Decide between the reliable Homing or the elusive Grenade and Big.

-Not a very fun level, even for JS Tanks.
-Will be removed from vanilla when there are a few more levels to replace it.

 ## Many Hazards

 * Types: "vanilla", "random-vanilla", "old", "random-old", "random"